Top 5 airport trends in aeronautical charging to grow income and address the capacity crisis

 Increasingly infrastructure charges are being separated from terminal charges.
 This allows airports to offer a portfolio of services to attract both full service and low-cost airlines, such as buses, airbridges, electricity or preconditioned air.

-Hong Kong Airport has consolidated multiple billing systems onto one platform which delivers granular charging such as hand baggage limitations, parking utilities and overnight charging discounts.
+Hong Kong Airport has consolidated multiple billing systems onto one platform, delivering granular charging such as hand baggage limitations, parking utilities, and overnight charging discounts.

 4. Environment – noise and emission charges